Biden to rally allies as Ukraine war gets more complicated

 “In Warsaw, the president will deliver a very important address — one that a large part of the world, if not the whole world actually, is waiting for,” Duda said.

+Miller reported from Washington.
 Associated Press writers Monika Scislowska in Warsaw, Evan Vucci in Kyiv and Kevin Freking in Washington contributed to this report.